 We often use magnifying glasses which come with inbuilt LED lights.
 Since using these, the nail cutting has become a whole lot easier and less stressful.
 It takes away so much of the worry because you can see much more clearly where you’re cutting.
 It also helps with seeing exactly where the “quick” is, particularly on darker nails.

 As your guinea pig’s nails become longer, so does the blood supply – it follows the nail down.
 Therefore if you cut your pet’s nails right back from very long to normal length, the nail will bleed.

 With overgrown nails, trim a little every few days to make the blood vessel recede.
 Once you have done this a few times on a regular basis, the nails will be a normal length and the blood vessel will have shrunk back.
 At this point you can then cut every 2-4 weeks and your job will be a lot easier.

-The more often you cut your guinea pig's nails, the more confident you will become.
-If you leave it because you're worried, your guinea pig will suffer and is likely to get incredibly sore feet which can then become infected.
-So, if you find it too difficult or are concerned that you may not be able to do it properly, find a professional who can do it for you on a monthly basis.
+The more often you cut your guinea pig’s nails, the more confident you will become.
+If you leave it because you’re worried, your guinea pig will suffer and is likely to get incredibly sore feet which can then become infected.
+So, if you find it too difficult or are concerned that you may not be able to do it properly, you should find a professional who can do it for you on a monthly basis.

 Nail clipping services for guinea pigs may be offered at the following places:

 If you take them to the vet, it will usually be the veterinary nurse who will cut your guinea pig’s nails.
 If you ask, they might also show you how to do it yourself so you can have a go when they are next due for a cut.

 The cost varies depending on where you go.
 Rescue centers, boarders and pet grooming services tend to be the cheapest places for guinea pig nail cutting services.

 Some places also offer a discount for more than one guinea pig which will save you a bit of money if you have several guinea pigs.